A team of students at Brookville High School in Campbell County has won a top-ten spot in a national Stock Market Game of more than 4,000 teams.

 Meanwhile, a team at Lynchburg’s Linkhorne Middle School won first place in a statewide stock competition.

-These teams will be among the students and teachers honored at the Economic Education Awards Program sponsored by the Center for Economic Education at Lynchburg College.
+These teams will be among the students and teachers honored at the Economic Education Awards Program sponsored by the Center for Economic Education at University of Lynchburg.
 The annual ceremony recognizes outstanding achievement in K-12 economic education in Central Virginia.
 The 2015 awards program will be held at 4 p.m. on Thursday, May 21 in Sydnor Performance Hall, Schewel Hall.

 “Teachers and students in Central Virginia have given us a lot to celebrate,” said Rebecca Booth, director of the Center for Economic Education.
 “The teachers have helped their students learn invaluable lessons about how to live and work in the economy.
 Their success is evident in many ways, but especially in the success that several local students had in the Stock Market Game this year.”